-There are a few other tips you can incorporate into your daily routine to improve your sleep such as limiting naps to 30 minutes, reducing the use of alcohol, engaging in regular exercise, guided meditation, stretching, or diffusing essential oils, or using black out curtains.
+There are a few other tips you can incorporate into your daily routine to improve your sleep such as limiting naps to 30 minutes, reducing the use of alcohol & nicotine, engaging in regular exercise, guided meditation, stretching, diffusing essential oils, or using black out curtains.

 Now mamas I want to hear from you!
 Give me the details on your little one’s sleep journey.
 How old was your child(ren) when they started sleeping through the night?
 Or are you still struggling and suffering in the sleep department?
 Share your stories and favorite survival or sleep hygiene tips below.

 If you like what you read don’t forget to like, share, comment, and subscribe.